adjust/marmalade_sdk/README.md

 ## Summary

 This is the Marmalade SDK of adjust™.
 You can read more about adjust™ at adjust.com.

 ## Example app

-There is an example app inside the [`HelloAdjust` directory][example-app].
+There is an example app inside the [`Example` directory][example-app].
 You can use the example app to see how the adjust SDK can be integrated.

-In order to test our sample app on and Android device, the Android Package Name should be named `com.adjust.HelloAdjust`.
-If your Marmalade Hub has changed this setting to your defaults, the please be sure to rename it.

-![][android-pkg-name]

 ## Basic Installation

 These are the minimal steps required to integrate the adjust SDK into your Marmalade project.

-SDK 4.7.0 for Marmalade is built with Marmalade 7.10 and we advise you to use Marmalade 7.10 or higher in order to use our SDK.
+**Note**: SDK 4.7.0 for Marmalade is built with **Marmalade 8.3.0p3** and we advise you to use that Marmalade version or higher especially if you want to rebuild our Marmalade extension on your own.

 ### 1. Get the SDK

 Download the latest version from our [releases page][releases].
 Extract the zip file in a folder of your choice.

 ### 2. Add the SDK to your project

 Add `AdjustMarmalade` as a subproject of your own.
 Edit the `.mkb` file of your project and add the following line:

 ````
 subproject path_to_folder/adjust/AdjustMarmalade